 After hearing his workout routine, I gave him four suggestions.
 Maybe these will help you, too!

 More Weight.
 My friend told me that he was doing sets with ten to fifteen repetitions.
-You are not going to build muscle size or strength doing nothing but high reps.
+You are not going to build muscle size or strength doing nothing but low weight/high reps.
 I normally start off with two or three warmup sets in which I’ll do fifteen repetitions.
 After that, in my first working set, I’ll shoot for ten to twelve reps.
 Then, I’ll start increasing the amount of weight I’m lifting, maybe ten percent per set.
 I find a weight in which I can only perform five to seven reps is the best for really exhausting the muscle that I’m working.
 Your muscles will only get bigger in response to lifting heavier weight.

 Isolation.
 For best results, focus on one or two body parts a workout.
 Right now I’m working chest and biceps together, back and triceps, shoulders and traps, and legs by themselves.
 Isolating the muscles allows you to really concentrate on making them grow.
 I’d recommend three or four different exercises per session.
 I know some people that want to do a full-body workout every time they go to the gym.
 That is fine but you are not going to create any mass with that kind of training regimen.